MolChemML/ExpDesign/README.md

 <a name="casestudies"></a>
 ## Case studies
-For Suzuki coupling and crossed barrel case studies, we compare the performances of _PWAS_ with the following solvers:
+For Suzuki coupling and crossed barrel case studies, we compare the performances of _PWAS_ with the algorithms implemented in the following packages:
-* _Random Search_
 * [_Genetic_](https://github.com/DEAP/deap)
 * [_Hyperopt_](https://github.com/hyperopt/hyperopt) (tpe)
 * [_Botorch_](https://github.com/pytorch/botorch) (BO with GP)
-* [_EDBO_](https://github.com/b-shields/edbo) (BO with GP trained on reaction optimization data)
+* [_EDBO_](https://github.com/b-shields/edbo) (BO with GP trained on reaction optimization data) Additionally, we also consider _Random Search_ as a baseline

-We note that solver _Random Search_, _Genetic_, _Hyperopt_, and _BoTorch_ have been interfaced in the [_Olympus_](https://github.com/aspuru-guzik-group/olympus) package; therefore, we use the algorithmic structure implemented in the package for benchmark tests with their default solver parameters.
-A customized forked version tailored for our testing is also available on GitHub at https://github.com/mjzhu-p/olympus/tree/pwas_comp (Branch “pwas_comp“), which you can see all the modifications.
+We note that _Random Search_, _Genetic_, _Hyperopt_, and _BoTorch_ have been interfaced in the [_Olympus_](https://github.com/aspuru-guzik-group/olympus) package; therefore, we use the algorithmic structure implemented in the package for benchmark tests with their default solver parameters.
+A customized forked version tailored for our testing is also available on GitHub at \url{https://github.com/mjzhu-p/olympus/tree/pwas_comp} (Branch “pwas_comp“), which you can see all the modifications.
 Note, some modifications are only necessary for Windows systems.

 The tests were repeated **30** times.
 Within each run, the maximum iteration was set to **50**, with 10 initial samples.